 Jan Szczękulski, Bachelor of Science, University of Liverpool, employee of The Hut Group, Manchester, UK

-Background and Aim: The previous studies have shown the efficacy of PWS treatment with large spot 532 nm laser, with median maximal improvement achieved during treatment ranging from 50% to 70%.
-The aim of this study was to establish the optimal long time approach to PWS treatment with this laser.
+Background and Aim:

+Laser treatment of port wine stains (PWS) has proven its efficacy but total clearance is hardly ever achieved.
+The aim of this study was to establishe the optimal long term approach to PWS treatment with 532nm large spot laser.

 Study Design and methods: Sixty-four Caucasian patients aged 6 to 59 treated with 2 to 30 laser sessions were included in this study.
 Patients had 3D photography performed before and after treatment with a 532 nm Nd:YAG laser with large spot and contact cooling.
 Retrospective objective analysis of percentage improvement based on a 3D digital images assessment of colour and area were performed in all patients.
 Prospective study in patients who have stopped their treatment for more than 4 years was additionally performed using the same method.

 Results: The median maximal improvement achieved during the series of laser treatment was 59.1 %.
 The first two laser procedures had a median maximal improvement of 28.46%, while the first 5,10,15 and 20 laser procedures had respectively 45.48%, 56.57%, 56.97% and 56.96%.

-The procedures have been divided into time groups, based on time passed in-between procedures, and the relation between time-group and negative total clearance improvements has been found.
+worsening has been found.
 Lesions not treated for more than 4,5 years worsen by on average of 117% and improved after additional treatment.

 Conclusions

-Analysis indicates that large spot 532 nm laser is highly effective in the treatment of PWS. he first five laser procedures have higher efficacy and improvements start plateauing around the 10th visit.
+Analysis indicates that large spot 532 nm laser is highly effective in the treatment of PWS.
+The first five laser procedures have higher efficacy and improvements start plateauing around the 10th visit.
 The established correlation between time groups and the efficacy of treatment could be explained by the exacerbation of PWS over time, indicating further bi-annual treatment is needed to counteract deterioration.
+Patients not treated for few years worsen but this can be reversed by the laser treatment reintroduction.

 Key words: 532 nm; Nd:YAG; port-wine stain; capillary malformation; 3D analysis